PT-2026-42399 · Linux+1 · Linux Kernel+1

 CVE-2026-45251

-A file descriptor can be closed while a thread is blocked in a poll(2) or select(2) call waiting for that descriptor.
-Because the blocked thread does not hold a reference to the underlying object, this closure may result in the object being freed while the thread remains blocked.
-In this situation, the kernel must remove the blocked thread from the per-object wait queue prior to freeing the object.
+Description A use-after-free issue exists where a file descriptor can be closed while a thread is blocked in a poll(2) or select(2) call waiting for that descriptor.
+Since the blocked thread does not hold a reference to the underlying object, the object may be freed while the thread remains blocked.
+The kernel fails to unlink blocked threads from the per-object wait queue for certain file descriptor types before freeing the object.
+Consequently, when the blocked thread wakes up, it accesses memory that has already been freed.
+This can be triggered by an unprivileged local user to obtain superuser privileges.

 Use After Free